EU-Innovation Network (EU-IN)

 Involvement of competent authorities in externally funded projects

-As part of its mandate, the EU-IN is tasked with promoting the involvement and collaboration of competent authorities in relevant externally-funded projects.
-With this in mind, the EU-IN has prepared guidance for researchers and project teams in relation to the circumstances in which competent authorities would consider involvement in externally funded research projects related to medicinal products.
-The guidance also outlines the information that should be provided to the competent authority when requesting their involvement in such a project.
-Any existing position / guidance that an individual competent authority may have in place in relation to such requests should also be considered.
+As part of its mandate, the EU-IN promotes the involvement and collaboration of competent authorities in relevant externally-funded projects.
+To facilitate this, the EU-IN has developed guidance for researchers and project teams outlining the circumstances under which competent authorities may engage in such projects related to medicinal products.
+This guidance also specifies the information that should be submitted when seeking a competent authority’s involvement.
+Any existing position / guidance established by individual competent authorities on this matter should be considered.

 Simultaneous National Scientific Advice (SNSA)